 Each unit entails the completion of one or more tasks, which may consist of written assignments or oral presentations to be done individually or in group.
 Some of these tasks will have a grade assigned to them.
-The total weight of the tasks is 35% of the total grade of the course, but each individual task will not weight more than 10% of the total grade of the course.
+The total weight of the tasks is 40% of the total grade of the course, but each individual task will not weight more than 10% of the total grade of the course.
 Specific details about the tasks and due dates will be discussed in class.

-Language skills test
+Language skills tests

-There will be one test in which your listening, reading and writing skills will be assessed.
-This test will take place on October 15.
+There will be two tests, each worth 10%, in which your listening, reading and writing skills will be assessed.
+These tests will take place on October 15 and December 3.
 Further details about this test will be discussed in class.